frontenddogma/css-optimization-basics/manuscript/overview.md

 `!important` is not an obstacle to maintenance; it’s a tool.

 One of the most important principles is separation of concerns.
-Content, structure, presentation, behavior are all different concerns.
+Content, structure, presentation, behavior are different concerns.

 In code, we don’t want to repeat ourselves.